SwedbankPay/developer.swedbankpay.com/payment-instruments/invoice/direct.md

 menu_order: 700
 ---

-{% include alert.html type="informative" icon="report_problem" body="This
+{% include alert.html type="warning" icon="report_problem" body="**Disclaimer**:
-invoice integration has been phased out, due to Strong Customer Authentication (SCA) being required by law.
-As we will not activate SCA for this integration option, it is no longer compliant." %}
+Direct Invoice is about to be phased out.
+This section is only for merchants who currently have a contract with this integration." %}

 ## Invoice Direct implementation flow